auth0/auth0-servlet/examples/java-sso-webapps/app2-partner/README.md

 ### Prerequisites

-In order to run this example you will need to have Maven installed.
+In order to run this example you will need to have Java 8 and Maven installed.
 You can install Maven with [brew](http://brew.sh/):

 ```sh
 brew install maven